In the chaos

 One that makes sense in the system that already exists.

-And using just the evidence – the empty tomb – there is no way to say
+the evidence – the empty tomb – there is no way to say

 definitively and based on the facts...